 Baby can’t feel the act of sex, but baby may be able to feel some of your reactions to it.
 According to BabyCenter, you can’t harm your baby during sex, but you may find that s/he moves a lot more thanks to the increase in your heartbeat.
 Unless your doctor said to cool things down, if you’ve got the drive to do it, get to it.

 Stocking up on more and more deodorant lately?
-It can all be traced back to pregnancy hormones, the increase in body fluid, and increased metabolism that can all be to blame for the odor and extra sweating.
-It won't last forever and until then, just take more showers and I also blame the odor on the extra strong smelling abilities when pregnant.
+It can all be traced back to pregnancy hormones, the increase in body fluid, and increased metabolism —all cause odor and extra sweating.
+It won’t last forever, and until then, just take more showers.
+I also blame the odor on the extra strong smelling abilities when pregnant.

 20. WHY DO I HAVE HAIR GROWING EVERYWHERE?